logux/server/README.md

 <img align="right" width="95" height="95" title="Logux logo"
      src="https://cdn.rawgit.com/logux/logux/master/logo.svg">

 Logux is a client-server communication protocol.
-It synchronizes events between clients and server logs.
+It synchronizes actions between clients and server logs.

 This framework helps you to write Logux server and define back-end callbacks for each client’s event type.

 This is a first **proof-of-concept** version.
-It simply synchronizes all the events between clients, not yet having many syntax sugar that we've planned for future.
+It simply synchronizes all the actions between clients, not yet having many syntax sugar that we've planned for future.

 <a href="https://evilmartians.com/?utm_source=logux-server">
   <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg"